-Benchmarking results, which include many unit cost measures, are reported regularly to councillors - both at Executive Committee and at the PRSF.
+Benchmarking results, which include many unit cost measures, are reported regularly to councillors - both at Executive Committee and at the Performance and Review Scrutiny Forum.

-A training session on performance reporting and benchmarking took place in July 2015.
-This followed the 2014 overview report, which highlighted the need to provide councillors with information on performance and benchmarking to inform their decisions and support their scrutiny role.
+session performance training on reporting and benchmarking took place in July 2015.
+This followed the 2014 overview report, which highlighted the need to provide with councillors information on performance and benchmarking to inform their decisions and support their scrutiny role.

 Performance reports on the progress of the Council Plan, Connect, are provided to Councillors at Q2 and Q4 each year, and Resource Plans with more detailed information are also reported twice-yearly.
-Information in relation to how the Council performs relative to other councils is provided via the Local Government Benchmarking Framework, which is reported each year to the Executive Committee and the PRSF.
+Information in relation to how the Council performs relative to other councils is provided via the Local Government Benchmarking Framework, which is reported each year to the Executive Committee and the Performance and Review Scrutiny Forum.